TIBCOSoftware/flogo-contrib/trigger/cli/README.md

 # tibco-cli
-This trigger provides your flogo application the ability to start a flow via REST over HTTP
+This trigger provides your flogo application the ability to run as a CLI app, that is, accept input via the CLI & run once till completion and return the results to stdout.

 ## Installation